Lalitshaktawat/biostudio-installation-documents/biostudio-working-with-file/working-with-file.md

 :small_blue_diamond: Select the file that you would like to upload.
 :small_blue_diamond: Click on **Open** to upload file.

+:bell: **Note**: When we will upload any files.
+It will show the upload status at the bottom.
+Please make sure that the upload is completed before opening any file.

 <br><img alt="working with file" src="./working-file-pic/upl.png" class="lazy" width="100%"><br>

 -- **OR** --